rollout/tutorial-demo-app/README.md

 In the project directory, you can run:

 * `npm start`
   * Runs the app in the development mode in [http://localhost:3000](http://localhost:3000).
-Page is reloaded when you change the code.
+The running application is automatically updated when you change the code.
 * `npm run build`
   * Bundles and optimizes the app for production to the `build` folder.

 ### Deployment

-Any change in the master branch is automatically deployed by a GH action
+Any change in the master branch is automatically deployed by a GH action to https://rollout.github.io/tutorial-demo-app